Galimbor/SPD-multi-cloud-onboard/README.md

         ```
         touch <nameOfFile>
         ```
-    2. populate the files
+    1. populate the files
+    1. insert the command
+        ```
+        make install
+        ```
-    3. to be safe insert the following commands:
+    1. to be safe insert the following commands:
         ```
         git config --global user.email "you@example.com"
         git config --global user.name "Your Name"